Coder4916/The-CB-Suite/README.md

 - The header consists of a [main image](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/), title and navigation bar.
 The nav-bar includes three nav-links on the right hand side that link to each site page.
 The header occupies 100% width of the site.

 - The navigation bar is fully responsive on all device sizes.
-On desktop view, the user will be able to see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.
+On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.

-- The Nav-links have a subtle hover state when the user hovers over each link, and include a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.
+- The Nav-links have a subtle hover state when the user hovers over each link.

 #### 2. **Home Page**

-- The Home Page includes a title and sub-title to introduce the user, and a blog element to complement the site's game theme.
-The template is taken from a base.html file within the CB-Suite project package, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render the each site page in the browser.
+- The Home Page includes a title and sub-title to introduce the user, and a blog element to compliment the site's game theme.
+The template is taken from a base.html file within the CB-Suite project package, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render each site page in the browser.

 #### 3. **Games Page**

 - The Games Page contains all games that the user will have the option to review, each set within a [Bootstrap card](https://getbootstrap.com/docs/5.3/components/card/#about) and housed within a [Bootstrap Carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works).
 Information about each game is stored in a POSTGRES Database and displayed using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 The page template will taken from a base.html file within the project file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render the page in the browser.
+[BAFTA games awards](https://www.bafta.org/games) was used for guidance when adding game content to the site.

 #### 4. **Reviews Page**

-The Reviews Page will display any reviews added to the site by a user.
-Reviews will be stored in a table in a POSTGRES database, my_suite, and displayed to the page using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
-The page template will also be taken from a base.html file within the CB-Suite file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.
+The Reviews Page displays any reviews that have been added to the site by the user.
+Reviews are also stored in a table in a POSTGRES database, my_suite, and displayed to the page using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+The page template is also taken from a base.html file within the CB-Suite file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render the template in the browser.
+A simple [star rating system](https://www.youtube.com/watch?v=0q6neX8jd44&t=69s) is included in the add_review form.
+[Den of Geek](https://www.denofgeek.com/games/reviews/) was used to get a general idea for the layout/aesthetics.

 #### 5. **Footer**